D3m0t3p/lauzhack-2020/README.md

 ![steps](https://github.com/D3m0t3p/lauzhack-2020/blob/main/images/steps.png)

 ## Advantages
 Thanks to this solution we can also guide precisely the person to the right car, corresponding to the ticket he/she bought (first/second class).
 This can also be used for trains with assigned cars and seats so our solution is very modular and can solve other problems too.
 It will also be easier to use this since the person won’t have to hold the phone in his/her hands to scan in front of him/her and try to find the door, with a cane and/or a guide dog in the other hand.
 The phone could simply be in the person’s pocket and the speaker would guide him/her.
 Moreover, holding the camera in the person's hand will be less efficient since many people can be waiting for the same train, and the person could not be able to scan the button since everyone would be blocking the view and the algorithm.

-## How I built it
+## How we built it
-Linear Algebra, Computer Vision, Python, OpenCV
+Linear Algebra, Computer Vision, Python, OpenCV.

-## Challenges I ran into
+## Challenges we ran into
-Question a preexisting model and trying to find another way around the problem.
-How to locate precisely the train on the platform.
+* Question a preexisting model and trying to find another way around the problem.
+* How to locate precisely the train on the platform.

-## Accomplishments that I'm proud of
+## Accomplishments we're proud of
-Having precise measurements on pictures of a subway we took ourselves with a smartphone camera.
+Having correct detection on pictures of a subway we took ourselves with a smartphone camera and average measurements.